Badgerati/Pode/docs/Tutorials/Logging/Overview.md

 Specifying either of these groups in your pattern will keep the original value in place rather than masking it.

-For example, expanding on the above example, to keep the `Password=` text you could use the following:
+For example, expanding on the above, to keep the `Password=` text you could use the following:

 ```powershell
 @{